-Interestingly, “Teal” was termed a colour only at the beginning of the 20 th century.
+Interestingly, “Teal” was termed a color only at the beginning of the 20th century.
 Before that, it referred to the common teal, which is basically a Eurasian duck.
-These Eurasian teal ducks have a characteristic bluish- green stripe around their eye, which segregates it from other species.
+These Eurasian teal ducks have a characteristic bluish-green stripe around their eye, which segregates it from other species.
 Once loose teal sapphires the discovered with their typical dark cyan hue, the term “Teal Sapphires” stuck naturally.

 THE PROCESS CHAIN

-Because of the uniqueness of the teal blue green sapphires, it has a unique handling process that is designed around highlighting the rare dreamy ocean green colour that is characteristic of this stone.
-At Navneet Gems, we ensure a strict quality process that ensures the purity and high quality of our stones – however we must have all types of qualities to fit all needs.
+Because of the uniqueness of the teal blue-green sapphires, it has a unique handling process that is designed around highlighting the rare dreamy ocean green color that is characteristic of this stone.
+At Navneet Gems, we ensure a strict quality process that ensures the purity and high quality of our stones – however, we must have all types of qualities to fit all needs.

-- Ethical Sourcing: One of our principle policies is ethical processing of precious stones from the very beginning of the process.
-The rough cut teal sapphires are sourced from family run traditional mines in various locations in Australia and Africa which ensure implementation of fair mining policies.
-Conflict free sapphires are devoid of child labor, bonded labor, slavery or local conflict and contribute greatly to the economy of that area.
-Our very personal involvement in the buying of these rare teal sapphires ensures that their origins are verified, identified and traceable.
-For sourcing to be ethical its important to have a control on the correct origin of sapphires; we do supply Montana teal sapphire, Ceylon Teal sapphire (Also known as Srilankan teal sapphire and Australian teal sapphires is our specialisation where most of our teal sapphires come from)
+- Ethical Sourcing: One of our principle policies is the ethical processing of precious stones from the very beginning of the process.
+The rough cut teal sapphires are sourced from family-run traditional mines in various locations in Australia and Africa which ensure implementation of fair mining policies.
+Conflict-free sapphires are devoid of child labor, bonded labor, slavery, or local conflict and contribute greatly to the economy of that area.
+Our very personal involvement in the buying of these rare teal sapphires ensures that their origins are verified, identified, and traceable.
+For sourcing to be ethical it is important to have a control on the correct origin of sapphires; we do supply Montana teal sapphire, Ceylon Teal sapphire (Also known as Srilankan teal sapphire and Australian teal sapphires is our specialization where most of our teal sapphires come from)

 - Treatment: Once we receive the rough cut of the peacock sapphires, the complete treatment procedure is carried on at our factory.
 While some stones are naturally very beautiful and human hands cannot do much to better them, most stones need some form of heat treatment.
-The former is termed as unheated stones whereas the latter is termed as heat treated stones.
+The former is termed unheated stones whereas the latter is termed heat-treated stones.

 Heat treatment is again of two categories.
-The first, traditional method includes heating the rough cut bicolor blue- green sapphire to high temperatures of 400- 500 ˚ C and regulating the temperature to achieve a desirable hue.
-The second method includes introduction of glass, foreign substance into the stone matrix, essentially turning the aluminous base into a siliceous one.
-At our factory we consider the second method an utter blasphemy and only carry out the traditional treatment of 100% pure natural teal sapphire.
-For the new generation, its very important to know which treatment is done to your loose teal sapphire before it goes into your teal sapphire engagement ring.
+The first, traditional method includes heating the rough cut bicolor blue-green sapphire to high temperatures of 400- 500 ˚ C and regulating the temperature to achieve a desirable hue.
+The second method includes the introduction of glass, foreign substance into the stone matrix, essentially turning the aluminous base into a siliceous one.
+At our factory, we consider the second method an utter blasphemy and only carry out the traditional treatment of 100% pure natural teal sapphire.
+For the post generation, it is very important to know which treatment is done to your loose teal sapphire before it goes into your teal sapphire engagement ring.

-- Cutting: Our factory in the heart of Bangkok, Thailand is a state of the art facility where expert craftsmen undertake the intricate process of cutting each stone.
+- Cutting: Our factory in the heart of Bangkok, Thailand is a state-of-the-art facility where expert craftsmen undertake the intricate process of cutting each stone.
 To allow sapphires to reflect maximum light and brilliance, the stones are delicately cut below their critical angle after careful measurement of their reflectance angle.
-We try to preserve as much as the meet points as possible to not distract from the sapphire’s natural beauty.
+We try to preserve as much as they meet points as possible to not distract from the sapphire’s natural beauty.

-Throughout the process the sea green sapphires are treated by highly trained professionals who work in a hygienic, safety- regulated and ethical environment.
-Every craftsman is hand- picked for their very specific set of the skills, giving us a wide variety of talent to work with.
-Fair trade and wages with regular quality control checks ensure that every employee is content, promoting a better standard of work.
+Throughout the process, the sea-green sapphires are treated by highly trained professionals who work in a hygienic, safety-regulated, and ethical environment.
+Every craftsman is hand-picked for their very specific set of skills, giving us a wide variety of talent to work with.
+Fairtrade and wages with regular quality control checks ensure that every employee is content, promoting a better standard of work.

 CHOOSING THE PERFECT TEAL / BLUE-GREEN / PARTY SAPPHIRE: